top of page

 2022 -2023

 Once the 2022 invasion began the transformation of fear into action became an urgent question across Ukraine.
-Veronika and Parade-Fest lead multiple projects that used, education, social and political creative innovation on the frontline in Ukraine.
+Veronika and Parade-Fest led multiple projects that used, education, social and political creative innovation on the frontline in Ukraine.

 With the widespread destruction of Ukraine’s theatres and art museums and the persecution of writers and artists, we began to research and document the attempt to eradicate the country’s cultural identity - a tactic of war.
 Travelling across Ukraine we interview artists discovering their bravery of artistic expression and the personal costs behind standing up to an empire.